-Expat life in Laos certainly has its limitations when compared to Thailand, the Philippines, Malaysia or Bali perhaps, but there are some aspects to this country that make it unique.
-There is still a lot lacking in the way of facilities, hospitals, doctors and health care especially.
-Compared to nearby Thai towns Nongkhai or Udonthani, there are no decently-equipped hospitals and few well-qualified doctors in Vientiane.
+Expat life in Laos certainly has some limitations when compared to Thailand, the Philippines, Malaysia or Bali perhaps, but there are some aspects to this country that make it unique.
+There is still a lot lacking in the way of facilities – good hospitals, doctors and health care especially.
+Compared to nearby Thai towns Nongkhai or Udonthani, where the Lao who can afford to pay more go themselves for medical treatment, there are few fully-equipped hospitals or foreign-trained doctors in Vientiane or elesewhere.
 However, pharmaceuticals and many drugs that usually require a prescription in most countries are cheap and readily available 'over the counter'.
 The Australian Embassy has a medical clinic with limited facilities and resources available to British and Commonwealth nationals.

-Opened in 2011, the Alliance International Medical Centre is a joint venture between Wattana Hospital in Nongkhai and Honda, the clinic is located at the Honda Complex a little before Wattay Airport entrance.
+The Alliance International Medical Centre is a joint venture between Wattana Hospital in Nongkhai and Honda with a clinic in the Honda Complex a little before Wattay Airport entrance.
 Open Monday to Saturday 8 am to 8 pm.
 Phone 021 513095.
 Thai-trained English-speaking staff on hand and positive feedback from local expats.
 A full medical check-up costs around $80.

 For life-threatening emergencies and surgical operations, it's best to cross the Mekong River and go to one of the Thai hospitals in Nongkhai, Udonthani or Bangkok.
-Lao people who can afford it do this too.
+Locals do this too.

-There are few activities and little entertainment that foreigners might expect to find, depending of course on where they lived before.
-See our Life in Vientiane page to learn more about that and daily life and activity in Lao.
+There are not that many activities and little entertainment that foreigners might expect to find, depending of course on where they lived before.
+See our Life in Vientiane page to learn more about daily life and activity in Lao.

 For someone in search of a sedentary or not too physically active, inexpensive, uncomplicated life, with little pressure or stress, in an uncrowded, unpolluted (except for dust in the dry season) environment, expatriate life in Vientiane may just fit the bill!
 It's a long way from the bureaucratic and tax nightmare, and already high but ever-rising cost of living in more sophisticated or developed countries.

-However, it could be boring if one socialises only with other expatriates.
+Socially it could be boring if one mixes only with other expatriates.
 Most are workers on contract to joint government ventures, those involved with foreign NGOs, diplomatic staff, some English teachers and a few business people and retirees, and without some knowledge of the Lao language (speaking Thai certainly helps), it is not easy finding out how to do things (or get things done) 'Lao style'.

-One solution is to have a Lao wife or local partner and try to integrate into a local village community, because for many foreigners it's the ordinary Lao people that are the main attraction of this unique country.
+A typical scenario is to have a Lao wife or partner and try to integrate with the local suburban or village community; for many foreigners it's the ordinary Lao people that are the main attraction of this unique country.
 This does not mean 'going native', as the British once referred to their colonials who began fraternising with the locals in Africa and India!
 It's quite possible to maintain a Western style and standard of living, in harmony with Lao neighbours and friends.
 Although most middle-aged and older Lao have had little education, they do seem to have an ingrained understanding of people and emotions, and generally accept foreigners' odd habits graciously and with good humour.
 See our The Heart of Lao page.
-And they love to entertain at home.
+And unlike many western communities, they welcome people into their homes.
 You can participate when you feel like it and leave when you feel it's time!

-The sleeper train from Nongkhai and Udon to Bangkok is also popular among tourists, and the rail link to Laos across the Mekong river is now open but terminates near the Friendship Bridge.
-Eventually it will connect Vientiane city with Nongkhai.
-Currently, there are only a couple of services a day and it's more of a novelty than a proper rail service.
+The sleeper train from Nongkhai and Udon to Bangkok is quite popular with tourists, and the rail link to Laos across the Mekong river is now open; it stops near the Friendship Bridge but an extension to the city is in progress.
+Eventually Vientiane and Nongkhai will be linked by rail.
+With few services a day, it's more of a novelty for passengers.

 Foreigners cannot own land, houses or motor vehicles in the Lao PDR even if married to Lao citizens.
 Limited ownership may be possible through a registered foreign company or through a lease.